The 2014 flying ant survey is now closed - thank you for submitting your sightings!

 Flying ants commonly appear on exactly the same day in different locations in the UK, but sometimes they come out over a period of days or even weeks.
-For the last two years we have been collecting records of flying ants, and this has revealed some surprising results.
-In 2013 we found a month of high flying ant activity, with four distinct peaks.
+For the last three years we have been collecting records of flying ants, and this has revealed some surprising results.

 Supporters of the flying ant survey may also be interested in our free house spider identification app 'Spider in da house' which is available through the Android and Apple app stores.
 You can read information on common spider species seen indoors, and lots of spider facts.